Sunday, December 28, 2008

 14 He replied, "Out of the eater, something to eat; out of the strong, something sweet."
 For three days they could not give the answer.

-b] day, they said to Samson's wife, "Coax your husband into explaining the riddle for us, or we will burn you and your father's household to death.
+15 On the fourth [b] day, they said to Samson's wife, "Coax your husband into explaining the riddle for us, or we will burn you and your father's household to death.
 Did you invite us here to rob us?"

 16 Then Samson's wife threw herself on him, sobbing, "You hate me!
 You don't really love me.
 You've given my people a riddle, but you haven't told me the answer."
 "I haven't even explained it to my father or mother," he replied, "so why should I explain it to you?"
 17 She cried the whole seven days of the feast.
 So on the seventh day he finally told her, because she continued to press him.
 She in turn explained the riddle to her people.